Path Integral and Asian Options: Path integral formulation

 We can restrict the integration range to $(0,\infty)$ in the first line because the functional $V=V[X]$ is always positive.
 In the second line we have use the Laplace transformation of the Dirac delta function with $\epsilon$ being any positive real number.
-Inserting (\ref{F}) into (\ref{O1}) we have
+Insert (\ref{VV}) and (\ref{F}) into (\ref{O1}), followed by rescaling some integration variables, we have

 This is our path integral formulation of the valuation of the Asian option.
 We see that the system is driven by an effective action